scontent: 1 bValue: -1 eValue:1APPLICATIONS FOR THE FALL 2017 CLASS ARE CLOSED

 The 1st Degree nursing program is gated and admission is a two-step process.
 One must first be formally admitted to the University, followed by a separate admission process to the nursing program typically in the spring semester of the sophomore year.
 Due to course sequencing, required nursing courses begin in the fall semester only with an admitted cohort of approximately 65 students each year.

-Students with an interest in nursing should declare nursing as their major upon application to the University so that they can be assigned a nursing faculty advisor in the Department for program planning purposes.
+Students with an interest in nursing should declare nursing as their major upon application to the University so that they can be assigned a nursing faculty advisor in their sophomore year for program planning purposes.
+The Henson advising coordinator advises pre-nursing students in their freshman year.
 Admission to the University does not guarantee acceptance into the nursing program.

 Many criteria are considered, including the following: